anhtudo1209/Code-Battle-Arena/backend/exercises/017-right-triangle-stars/problem.md

 # Right Triangle of Stars

-Input a positive integer N. Print a right triangle of stars with N rows.
+Input a positive integer n.
+Print a right triangle of stars with n rows.

 ## Input
-A positive integer N
+A positive integer n

 ## Output
-A right triangle of stars with N rows.
+A right triangle of stars with n rows.

 ## Sample Input
 4